NinelK/VCT/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for dev$
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

-???
+This program was tested with:

+	C-compiler
+	Python 2.7
+	Numpy 1.11.0

 ### Installing